ripple-cloud/cloud/README.md

 curl -X POST 'http://[host]/api/oauth/token?grant_type=password&username=(username)&password=(password)'
 ```

-If the response is successful you will receive a `200` response with a JSON body like:
+If the request was successful, you will receive a response with status code `200` and JSON body like:

 ```
 {